 But wait, before I get to the results, I want to set expectations.
 I don’t expect the Xiaomi particle counter to be really accurate.
 It’s a cheap particle counter inside a machine that costs less than some of the particle counters I’m about to compare it to.
 We need to have realistic expectations.

 So what are realistic expectations?
-I don’t ask for it to be great.
-All I ask is that that it works well enough to do what it’s designed to do—run the auto mode.
+I think a reasonable expectation is that it works well enough to do what it’s designed to do—run the auto mode.

 Here’s what that looked like live.

-The Xiaomi seemed like it almost stopped counting past 50 micrograms.
-At that rate, the Xiaomi was saying the air inside was at orange or “unhealthy for sensitive groups” when it was really in the purple “very unhealthy” range.
+The Xiaomi seemed like it basically stopped counting past 50 micrograms.
+At that rate, the Xiaomi was saying the air inside was at the orange AQI level (“unhealthy for sensitive groups”) when it was really in the purple (“very unhealthy”) range.

 OK, so the Xiaomi undercounts—severely at times.
 It turns out that’s not the only problem.
-If we zoom into the low range, the Xiaomi was overcounting.
+If we zoom into the low range, the Xiaomi was overcounting there too.

 I suppose a 9-microgram discrepancy might sound like not a big deal, but on the other hand, the Xiaomi was overestimating the real number by a factor of 10.

 Maybe the Mi2 I got was just broken.
+Who knows?
 Maybe the shipping guy dropped the machine on the way to my home and damaged the particle counter.